sdthornton/css-style-guide/README.md

 ## Selector Types

+*The information in this section is a bit redundant but has been placed here in order to give a deeper understanding of css selectors*

 #### Id's
+  + Matches an element based on its `id` attribute

-  + Prefer class names over id's
+  + Prefer class names over id's when writing css selectors

   + Use underscores to match rails, simple_form, and other ruby generated content